ruslyrossi47/email_format_validator/README.md

 ### Installation

 You just need to download the file and upload to your server.
-Than run index.php, you should able to upload your CSV file and this will generate another set of CSV file with valid email format.
+Then run index.php, you should able to upload your CSV file and this will generate another set of CSV file with valid email format.

 ### Development